signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/clustering/clustering.md

 	* The first plot is of the *log-likelihood*, which the function tries to iteratively maximize by adjusting the parameters of the Gaussian distributions.
 The second plot is a plot of the Gaussian density components of the mixture model overlaid on top of a histogram of the data.

-The `normalmixEM()` function uses an [expectation-maximization (EM) algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) to maximize the log-likelihood.
+`normalmixEM()` uses an [expectation-maximization (EM) algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) to maximize the log-likelihood.
 The details of the EM algorithm are beyond the scope of this lesson, but there are two important points to know:

 1. The EM algorithm may not converge.
 Whether or not it will converge can be highly dependent on what problem it's applied to.